clivewalkden/clivewalkden.co.uk/source/_portfolio/magento2-module-usersnap.md

 meta_description: A plugin for Magento 2 that outputs the Usersnap javascript code into the website
 ---

-A plugin for Magento 2 that outputs the Usersnap javascript code into the website
+A plugin for Magento 2 that outputs the Usersnap javascript code into the website.

+Has functionality to output on the frontend or backend.

+The latest version has ip restriction control to allow the module to run all the time and restrict access to certain IP addresses.